vgcpge/eclipse.copilot/README.md

 # Usage
 - Install [Copilot for Neovim](https://docs.github.com/en/copilot/getting-started-with-github-copilot?tool=neovim) (no need for Neovim itself)
+- Install Node.js and add it to PATH environment variable system-wide
 - Download [an archive with an update site](https://github.com/vgcpge/eclipse.copilot/releases/latest/download/update-site.zip).
 - Follow [instructions](https://help.eclipse.org/latest/topic/org.eclipse.platform.doc.user/tasks/tasks-124.htm) to install the Copilot feature from the update site.
 - A warning dialog "Trust" will request a confirmation to install unsigned content.
 Install on your own risk and consider gifting me a code-signing certificate.